hkniberg/ainutshell/1-main/120-the-role-of-humans.md

 > Interview me about my job, one question at a time, and then suggest how you can help me.

-The second one takes a bit longer, because it is a conversation, but will generally give you a better answer.
+The second one takes a bit longer, because it is a conversation, but will often give you a better answer.

 Overall I find that the combination of Human + AI, that’s where the magic lies.
 Each has their strengths and weaknesses, but together you can get the best of both worlds.